 CBD-infused topicals come in various forms, such as lotions, creams, balms, gels, sprays, and roll-ons.
 These products are applied directly to the skin to relieve muscle and joint pain(26) or treat some skin conditions, such as psoriasis and eczema(27).

 CBD is absorbed through the skin’s surface and interacts with localized cannabinoid receptors.
+However, there is insufficient data to determine the efficacy of topical CBD.

 However, compared to other methods, topicals have a low absorption rate, which is not enough to reach the bloodstream.
 When CBD is applied topically, it may take effect at about 90 minutes(28).